 UF Information Technology governance is a well-defined, transparent process.
-These topical advisory committees provide recommendations and guidance on policies, standards, and priorities in support of the university’s mission and business goals.
+These topical advisory workgroups provide recommendations and guidance on policies, standards, and priorities in support of the university’s mission and business goals.

 The Office of the CIO oversees and manages IT Governance, including the planning processes.
 The CIO, as member of the IT Cabinet, has authoritative involvement in campus IT decisions.
 In addition, the following responsibilities are included: